callmecavs/reread/README.md

 # reread

-A Promise-based module for recursively reading paths to all files within a folder and its subfolders.
+Recursively read paths to all files within a folder and its subfolders.

+## Usage